alphasaft/Micro/README.md

 At the time I'm writing this, I nearly began experimenting with that language.
 There's cool things that came out without me noticing in the first place (nullary operators, for example, had their own syntax, before I found out that prefix packs worked really well with them, and I had to find for myself that I actually had list literals backed into the language with `,` + the infix pack syntax).
 I hope there will be others.

-I use this tool in my projects, so it will be maintained and updated whenever I feel it is necessary.
-The whole ambient operators/macros thing didn't exist before I wrote some code myself and told me 'uh, that's painful to keep track of which operators do what', scoping used to work in a far less efficient way in earlier versions, and macro binding was implemented because I was sick of having to write ugly things like `"f = function() { ... }"` all the time.
+I use this tool in my projects, so it will be maintained and updated whenever I feel the need for it.
+The whole ambient operators/macros thing didn't exist before I wrote some code and told myself 'uh, that's painful to keep track of which operators do what', scoping used to work in a far less efficient way in earlier versions, and macro binding was implemented because I was sick of having to write ugly things like `"f = function() { ... }"` all the time.
 I do my best so that this language stays easy and pleasant to use, and I hope that it will suffice.
 If you have any suggestions about the syntax or the way Micro works, you can mail me at `alphasaft.github@gmail.com`.

 I wish you a great day,
 Alphasaft